-If a group in category one (1) or two (2) is likely to experience an increase in leasing fees, as detailed in Attachment 9, Administration recommends they are given four (4) years to incrementally move to the new charging methodology.
+If a group is likely to experience an increase in leasing fees, as detailed in Attachment 9, Administration recommends that those in categories one and two be afforded four (4) years to incrementally move toward the new charging methodology.
 This would be on the basis that their lease fee closes the gap between the current rate and the proposed rate, with incremental steps of 25% annually (of the gap) until the applicable rate is reached.

-If any club or group is concerned about the additional costs associated with the implementation of the Property Management Framework, Administration will discuss possible alternative options such as seasonal licences, shared usage and multipurpose facilities.
+Should any club or group be concerned about the additional costs associated with the implementation of the Property Management Framework, Administration will discuss alternative options that might be available to them such as seasonal licences, shared usage and multipurpose facilities.